GabrielGhe/GabrielGhe.github.io/_posts/2015-10-29-learn-react-native-part-5-listview.md

 ---
 layout: post
-title: "Learn React Native Part 5: ListView"
+title: "Learn React-Native Part 5: ListView"
 description: "This post is all about creating a `ListView` using <b>react-native</b>.
 We'll look at rows and sections.
 You can find more information about the `ListView` component [here](https://facebook.github.io/react-native/docs/listview.html)."
 category: javascript
 tags: [ios, list, rows, sections, react, swift, xcode]